23DP4ABara/todo/README.md

 # To-Do List App

-This is a full-stack To-Do List application with user authentication, task sharing, comments, and audit history.
+This is a To-Do List application with user authentication.
 It uses **Node.js/Express/MongoDB** for the backend and **HTML/CSS/JS** for the frontend.

 ---